Can Food Improve Your Brain Health?

-A healthy brain is a key to living a fulfilling and balanced life.
+A healthy brain is the key to living a fulfilling and balanced life.
 It is easier for senior citizens to communicate better, think logically, control emotions, solve problems, and manage stress if their brain is healthy.
-Approximately 9.5% of the total U.S. population aged 70 and over suffers from moderate to severe cognitive impairment.
+Approximately a third* of the total U.S. population aged 60 and over suffers from mild to severe cognitive impairment.
 One of the primary reasons behind this is poor diet and lack of proper nutrition.
 In order to prevent cognitive decline in the elderly, it is essential that they consume brain-healthy foods.

 The Effects of Diet on Brain Health